Cervical cancer screening is important (and not that scary – we promise)

 There’s lots of conflicting information about who needs to get Pap smears and how often.
 We are here with the latest information you need to maintain cervical health.

-When to start getting Pap smears & how often
+When to start & how often should you get a Pap Smear

-Most people need to start getting Pap smears by the time they are 21.
+Most people need to start getting Pap smears by age 21.
 HPV is a sexually transmitted disease–including via oral and anal sex, and possibly even kissing–so it’s time to start getting Pap smears once you have become sexually active.

 You can schedule a Pap smear with a family doctor or gynecologist, at a sexual health clinic, or at Planned Parenthood.
 Schedule it at a time when you do not expect to be on your period.